dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 Essentially, we choose a phase setting and mark it unavailable, then generate all phases sequences of length n-1 without the phase we removed, then add the one we removed to the end of all the recursively-generated sequences.
+We do this for each phase setting.
 Should have started there, but got a bit channel-ambitious :)